yaap7/ldapsearch-ad/README.md

 # ldapsearch-ad.py

-Python3 script to quickly get various information from a domain controller through his LDAP service.
+Python3 script to quickly get various information from a domain controller through its LDAP service.

 I'm used to launch it as soon as I get valid AD credentials, after [BloodHound](https://github.com/BloodHoundAD/BloodHound) and [PingCastle](https://www.pingcastle.com/).